awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 ------

 **Note**
 AWS CloudFormation cannot delete a non\-empty Amazon S3 bucket\.
 If you set an Amazon S3 bucket's removal policy to `DESTROY`, and it contains data, attempting to destroy the stack will fail because the bucket cannot be deleted\.
-It is possible to handle the destruction of an Amazon S3 bucket using an AWS CloudFormation [custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) that deletes the bucket's contents before attempting to delete the bucket itself\.
-The third\-party construct [https://github.com/mobileposse/auto-delete-bucket/tree/master/src/lambda](https://github.com/mobileposse/auto-delete-bucket/tree/master/src/lambda), for example, uses such a custom resource\.
+You can have the AWS CDK delete the objects in the bucket before attempting to destroy it by setting the bucket's `autoDeleteObjects` prop to `true`\.

 \([back to list](#troubleshooting_top)\)